top of page

 Predictably, as a large, closed systems become morally dark, it doesn't take kindly to light.
 As a result of their actions, the 3 whistle blowers were systematically targeted for removal.
 The first of the 3 had allegation fabricated against her, and was gone within weeks of the first coworker's "sudden retirement" (she elected to retire, as opposed to have them slander her name and reputation).
 Next, allegations of "Christian proselytizing".
 Yep, you read that right... after the US DOJ Investigation got underway, allegations were made against Jon Uhler by none other than the man being investigated, Chief Psychologist, James D. Harrington.
 Hmmm... suddenly, 8 years into his stellar employment career... poof... allegations are suddenly made against him.
 Who would have imagined?).
 After a formal PA DOC investigation, those spurious charges were unsuccessful... much to the consternation of James Harrington and others.

 No doubt, they felt as though it was "mission accomplished".
-However, what they didn't count on was the judge who would review the manufactured charges quickly saw through their act of retaliation, saw through such a blatantly corrupt strategy employed by the PA DOC to slander Jon Uhler's good name and reputation.
+However, what they didn't count on was the presiding judge, who would review the manufactured charges, quickly saw through their pathetic attempt at retaliating against Jon (for the key role he played in blowing the whistle on inmate abuse, and working with the US DOJ [see below] to help bring to light what was happening in the dark and behind closed doors), saw through such a blatantly corrupt strategy employed by the PA DOC to slander Jon Uhler's good name and reputation.
 What did the judge do as a result?
-He looked at Jon with an understanding glance, noted how "unusual" it was for such charges to be leveled against such a professional, and... dismissal of all charges.
+He looked at Jon with an understanding glance, noted how "unusual" it was for such charges to be leveled against such a professional, and... subsequently dismissed of all charges.
 From beginning to end, the entire charade was put to rest within 5 months.
 Jon was vindicated, another retaliatory plan was thwarted, the perpetrators were dismayed, and Jon's record and reputation were unblemished.

 As was the case prior to such a strategic attempted smear, his personal and professional record remains sterling to this day... which is why he continues to hold active professional licenses within 2 states.
 Such licensing background checks are detailed and robust, and both state licensing review processes found him to be credible, ethical, and entirely professional.